Committees

 com.safety.chair@fwea.org

 The Students and Young Professionals Committee (SYPC) develops and implements programs to increase the activity and membership of students and young professionals within FWEA.
-Involvement and participation within the committee is vital since this group of individuals is the current and future leaders of our industry.
-The SYPC Committee carries out this mission by:
+Involvement and participation in this committee is vital, as this group represents both current and future leaders in our industry.
+The SYPC carries out this mission by:

 • Implementing the Student Design Competition at FWRC and awarding the Norm Casey Scholarship

-• Organizing SYP activties at FWRC, including the poster competition, YP Workshop, YP Social, and SDC.
+• Organizing SYPC activities at FWRC, including the poster competition, YP Workshop, YP Social, and SDC

 • Conducting the FWEA Internship Program